openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Challenging Test of Logic (CR 15)

-Commander Zack's sky ship, *The Danger*,  is under attack by a half dozen enemy gliders.
+Commander Grimm's sky ship, *The Danger*,  is under attack by a half dozen enemy gliders.
 The gliders can turn on a dime and easily outmaneuver the powerful gatling guns mounted at the bow the *Danger*.
-Zack takes a moment to analyze their attack formation and predict the gliders' most probable movements in hopes of catching as many of them as possible at the front of his ship during the next run.
+Grimm takes a moment to analyze their attack formation and predict the gliders' most probable movements in hopes of catching as many of them as possible at the front of his ship during the next run.

-**Success with a twist:** Zack's experience pays off, and he is able to issue his crew commands to catch three of the gliders within range of the gatling guns.
+**Success with a twist:** Grimm's experience pays off, and he is able to issue his crew commands to catch three of the gliders within range of the gatling guns.
 However, the turn leaves him in vulnerable position to the other three gliders, who receive advantage on their attacks this round.

-**Failure, but the story progresses:** Zack thinks he's got the gliders right where he wants them, but his crew is slow to take orders, and the gliders manage to completely avoid the gatling guns this round.
+**Failure, but the story progresses:** Grimm thinks he's got the gliders right where he wants them, but his crew is slow to take orders, and the gliders manage to completely avoid the gatling guns this round.

 #### Heroic Test of Logic (CR 20)